10 Places You’re Not Vacuuming—But Should Be

 Vacuuming your carpets and area rugs regularly is a no-brainer.
 But there are plenty of places in your home you see every day but never notice how much dust is accumulating.
 Not only can that lead to a dirty house, but it can also have health implications for people with respiratory conditions like asthma or allergies.
 So break out the vacuum attachment for these places in your home you’re missing.
 In the market for a vacuum cleaner?
 Here are some dependable vacuums you’ll be glad you bought.

 If you use an upright vacuum, it just bumps up against your baseboards.
 That’s where dust, pet hair, and dead insects can accumulate.
 “You don’t see it at first, but over time, that’s when you notice this black line following your baseboards between the carpet,” says Debbie Sardone, the co-owner of Speedcleaning.com.
-She recommends you clean that area at least once a year with a vacuum attachment.
+She recommends you clean that area at least once a year with a vacuum attachment (or, you could use the Baseboard Buddy to get the job done.)
 Also have wood or tile floors?
 These are the best vacuum mop combos from Amazon.

 Wooden and metal blinds can both become dirt magnets if you’re not cleaning them regularly.
 “If you dust them every week with a flexible duster, then they stay clean, but most people don’t.”
 She recommends using your attachment to vacuum the blinds at least a couple of times per year to remove heavy dust.
 For some inspiration, check out these secrets of people who always have a clean house.